pakinsa/DevOps_Project/11.Ansible Automate Project/Readme.md

 ![Alt text](img/01g.403Jenkinserror.png)

-To solve this, enable the CSRF Protection, allows forge request
+To solve this, enable the CSRF Protection, allows forge request.
+This can also be solved by generated tokens to github for webhook.

 ![Alt text](img/01h.403solutn.png)

 Create a new admin user